 - Ideal For: Pre-classification before grinding mills (to improve mill efficiency) or for the dedusting of sands, minerals, and recycled materials.

-5. CTC Centrifugal Classifier: Robust and Abrasion-Resistant
+5. CTC Centrifugal Classifier

 The CTC is built for toughness.
 Its centrifugal design is perfectly suited for handling sharp, abrasive, and granular materials